nextui-org/nextui/.changeset/famous-islands-drive.md

 "@nextui-org/select": patch
 ---

-Renamed variable `isOutsideLeft` to `shouldLabelBeOutsideLeft` for consistentency
+Renamed variable `isOutsideLeft` to `shouldLabelBeOutsideLeft` for consistency